jwcarr/eyekit/README.md

 fixation_sequence = eyekit.FixationSequence(data['fixations'])
 ```

-A `FixationSequence` is, as you'd expect, a sequence of fixations and it can be traversed, indexed, and sliced as expected.
+A `FixationSequence` is, as you'd expect, a sequence of fixations, and it can be traversed, indexed, and sliced as expected.
 For example,

 ```python
 print(fixation_sequence[10:15])